Nicke Widyawati: Education

-Nicke is an alumnus of SMA Negeri 1 Tasikmalaya.
+Widyawati is an alumnus of SMA Negeri 1 Tasikmalaya.
 After that she studied at the Bandung Institute of Technology majoring in industrial engineering and graduated in 1991.
 She also continued her postgraduate education at Padjajaran University majoring in business law and graduated in 2009.

 Career

-She started working at the age of 21, while still undergoing undergraduate education at the Bandung branch of Bank Duta.
+Widyawati started working at the age of 21, while still undergoing undergraduate education at the Bandung branch of Bank Duta.
 After that she had worked at PT.
 Industrial Engineering.
 She is involved in several projects in collaboration with Pupuk Sriwijaya in Palembang, Lhokseumawe, Cilegon and Malaysia.
 Then, she joined Mega Eltra, a state-owned enterprise engaged in electricity and became the company's chief director.
 After joining Mega Eltra, she was drawn to PLN as Director of Strategic Procurement I in 2014.
 In 2017, she began her career at Pertamina as Director of Human Resources and acting as Director of Logistics, Supply Chain and Infrastructure.
 After only a few months in office, she was made the acting President Director and concurrently Human Resources Director following the removal of 5 Pertamina directors led by president director Elia Massa Manik regarding policies that are considered detrimental to the domestic oil and gas sector.